anuradhawick/seq2covvec/README.md

-# seq2covvec: Coverage vector generation for binning long reads datasets
+# seq2covvec: Coverage vector generation for binning long reads metagenomic datasets

 Coverage vector computation algorithm presented in [MetaBCC-LR](https://doi.org/10.1093/bioinformatics/btaa441).
 Computations are much faster now due to several improvements we have done.
 More flexibility for vectors are also included.

 Supports k-mer sizes from 11 to 31.
 Higher k values demands larger memory.

-> Future improvements to follow include; faster buffered hashing of k-mers, k-mer count thresholds to avoid too abundant, or too scarce k-mers.

 For PacBio HiFi and Oxford Nanopore Q20+ reads, try k values above 19 else use 15 or lower.

+### Future improvements to follow include;
+* faster buffered hashing of k-mers, k-mer count thresholds to avoid too abundant, or too scarce k-mers.
+* Memory maps for faster IO.
+* Support for different files for indexing k-mers and computing vectors, e.g: potential use for Illumina assemblies or contigs in general

 ### Build